-As Chief Operating Officer, the Executive Director provides the leadership and direction for all network operations and ensures control and accountability on a day-to-day basis.
-The Executive Director is an ex-officio, non-voting member of the Board of Directors, the RMC and Inuit Advisory Committee (IAC).
+As Chief Operating Officer, the Executive Director (Christine Barnard) provides the leadership and direction for all network operations and ensures control and accountability on a day-to-day basis.
+The Executive Director is an ex-officio, non-voting member of the Board of Directors, the RMC and Inuit Research Management Committee (IRMC).

 The Board of Directors (BOD) is responsible for the overall governance of the network and acts in accordance with the bylaws of ArcticNet Inc. A majority of Board members are senior officials of organizations other than Participating Institutions, coming from Inuit organizations, government and industry.
 Subcommittees of the BOD include the Executive Committee and the Audit & Finance Committee.